laserattack/eye-hot-reloader/README.md

 # SETTINGS END
 ```
-3. Run it using python
+3. Run it using python interpreter